-United Bancorporation of Alabama, Inc. (the "Corporation") is a bank holding company whose principal activity is the ownership and management of its wholly-owned subsidiaries, United Bank (the "Bank") and UB Community Development, LLC (UBCD).
+United Bancorporation of Alabama, Inc. (the "Corporation") is a financial holding company whose principal activity is the ownership and management of its wholly-owned subsidiaries, United Bank (the "Bank") and UB Community Development, LLC (UBCD).
 United Bank is a commercial bank with headquarters in Atmore, Alabama.
 The Bank provides a full range of banking services in its primary market areas of Baldwin, Escambia, and Monroe Counties, Alabama, and Santa Rosa County, Florida.
 UBCD is an entity established to manage allocations of New Market Tax Credits under U.S. Treasury Department programs.
+UBCD has opened an office in Birmingham, Alabama to extend its presence in other areas of the state.